-Mrs Mitchell and Mrs Hunter are our Year 1 teachers and Mrs Wadlow is our teaching assistant.
+Mrs Mitchell and Mrs Hunter are our Year 1 teachers and Mr Walker is our teaching assistant.

 Our Pilgrim vision is the driving force behind everything we do as we explore together the two fundamental questions of,